YashGupta09/Kinai-Infotech-Website/README.md

-This is a single page website designed for Kinai Infotech LLP during my internship in 2016.
+This is a single page static website designed for Kinai Infotech LLP during my internship in 2016.
+This website uses HTML, CSS, JS, PHP and Bootstrap.